Nine of Swords: modern RWS Tarot Card Meanings

 In a Spiritual Context

 Spiritually, this card reversed represents moving through a dark night of the soul and emerging on the other side.
-You are releasing old guilts, finding self-forgiveness, and embracing a more compassionate spiritual perspective.
-The mental torment is ending, and hope is returning.
+You are working through trauma and philosophizing over the problem of evil in the world.
+A broad spiritual perspective on suffering is emerging.

 In Common Spread Positions